bezebee/Git-Collaborative/README.md

 8. **Create a Pull Request:**
    - After pushing your changes to your fork, follow link from the Terminal to create a pull request
+   - Once PR created and merged, come back to the README to see what to do next

 ## Sync Your Fork with the Original Repository